UnorthodoxThing/frontend-cool-features/dropdowns/dropdowns-04/README.md

 * Include hover effects in a different media query.

-- [Mobile Responsive] w/ JavaScript event listener
++ [Mobile Responsive] w/ JavaScript event listener BUG!!!!
+SOLVED!

 You may encounter a bug where when you click on the submenu that's opened by clicking on the menu icon the submenu closes and resets the whole program.